 To depict this situation, this atlas shows the recognized government of China as warlord-controlled rather than as an independent entity, with its size changing depending on how much authority the government had outside of Beijing.
 However the actual recognized borders of China itself did not change during this period.

 By the terms of the Treaty of Tientsin (1858), foreign vessels including warships had the right to free navigation on the Yangtze River.
 In practical terms, this right extended only as far as Yichang until 1900, when advances in steam navigation allowed access as far inland as Chongqing.

 22 Nov-24 Dec 1925 Guo Songling’s rebellion against Fengtian clique▲

 Guo Songling’s rebellion against Fengtian clique

-The 8 signatory nations of the Boxer Protocols demand that the Chinese government dismantle defensive works in Dagu Harbor, Tianjin
+The 8 signatory nations of the Boxer Protocols demanded that the Chinese government dismantle defensive works in Dagu Harbor, Tianjin.

 Duan Qirui orders police to fire on protesters demonstrating against foreign influence in China